 Your doctor can walk you through the pros and cons of the most common issues.

 Lawyers: To make your wishes clear, you can use two different legal forms called “advance directives.”
 The first is a living will, which tells doctors want kind of care you want to get at the end of your life.
 The second is called a health care power of attorney, which names your health care agent.

 Laws about advance directives vary from state to state.
 If you split your time between states -- summers in one and winters in another, for instance -- then you do need to think about laws in both places.

 Sometimes, families need to make decisions for a loved one without a living will.
 They may have no idea what the dying person wants; for instance, if someone was in an accident or other emergency.

-If you need to make these choices for someone close to you, you might try to put yourself in her place.
-What was important to her?
-What do you think she would want?
-How did she live, and what can this tell you?
+If you need to make these choices for someone close to you, you might try to put yourself in their place.
+What was important to them?
+What do you think they would want?
+How did they live, and what can this tell you?

 Another idea is to try and think of the person’s best interests.
-If you give the go-ahead for a treatment, will she be in pain?
-What will her quality of life be like?
+If you give the go-ahead for a treatment, will they be in pain?
+What will their quality of life be like?

 You can also talk to your family.
 If you can’t agree with each other, you may need talk to a mediator.
 This is someone who helps people find common ground.
 You might also check with the hospital to see if they have someone who can help you decide as a group.

 No matter how well people know you, your desires for how you’d like to die may not be clear.
 When you make choices ahead of time, put them in writing, and talk to your family, you can bring relief to yourself and the people who love you.